jbm9/argali/code/src/targets/README.md

 so that nothing but actual hardware-specific code lives in this directory.
 This minimizes the surface area you're copying around every time.

+## nucleo_f767zi

+This is the target used for the initial prototype development, the ST Nucleo F767ZI devboard.
+All functionality is supported on this board.

+## nucleo_f413zh

+This is the first scale-down target, used to help cost-reduce the TamoDevBoard project.
+All functionality is supported here, but advanced AI functionality may be limited due to the smaller processer and limited memory footprint.

+Also it's less fancy, but our project doesn't use said fanciness.